caarlos0/codecon-2025/slides.md

-^ started working at charm, doing mostly dev tooling oss there. it was my dream years earlier, fulfilled it by accident, feelings of not deserving it.
+^ started working at charm, doing mostly dev tooling oss there. it was my dream years earlier, fulfilled it by accident, feelings of not deserving it. anyway, continue to work on things, like split and merge, nightly builds, and more. also, got to 10k stars

 ---